cvoelcker/PyTorchRunner/README.md

 # PyTorchRunner
-A leightweight framework for experiment handling in pytorch
+A lightweight framework for experiment handling in pytorch